djkswiss/counter-app/README.md

 ## Instructions to run on local

-Once you've obtained a copy of the repo the project directory, you can run:
+Once you've obtained a copy of the repo.
+Run the following command in the project directory:

 ### `npm install`